viksit/HyperBEAM/docs/site/docs/getting-started/installation/nodejs.md

 # **Installing Node.js**

-Node.js is required for running the local Compute Unit (CU).
+Node.js is required for running a legacynet compatible local Compute Unit (CU) with the delegated-compute@1.0 device, if you plan to do so.
 This guide covers installing Node.js on Ubuntu 22.04.

 ## Installing Node.js 22.x